 “My pleasure… bye and thanks a lot.”

-If you have any questions or suggestions, just leave me a comment.
+And of course if you have any questions, just leave me a comment.

 I hope you liked it and see you next time… vielleicht ;).